Symposium / Workshop Proposal Guidelines

 Call for Symposia, Workshops and Panels

-The 20th Congress of the International Federation of Associations of Anatomists (IFAA 2022) will be held in İstanbul, TURKEY August 2022
+The 20th Congress of the International Federation of Associations of Anatomists (IFAA 2022) will be held on August 5th-7th, 2022.

 The Congress organizers invite proposals for symposia, workshops, and panels that will reflect the great breadth of interests of Anatomists.
 The intent for each session is to provide a forum for speakers to explore a topic that will engage specialists in the field and inform those new to it.
 These sessions are distinguished from other organized sessions in that they are more explicitly integrated and provide an overall synthesis on the topic.
 Proposals are encouraged to address the meeting theme, “Anatomy of woman, Women of anatomy,” if appropriate, but doing so is not mandatory.
 The sessions will provide a unique opportunity for National Anatomical Societies and Special Interest Groups to showcase their work at the pre-eminent International Meeting of Anatomists.
 Furthermore, the Congress organizers also invite proposals for workshops that will provide a media for the Anatomists to share their invaluable experiences with others who are willing to improve themselves.